designmynight/designmynight-developers/site/content/collins/booking-widget/index.md

 [The Gentlemen Baristas](https://www.facebook.com/thegentlemenbaristas/app/668769669862814/)

+Please note that you will never be charged for covers booked this way (the source will count as your own website).

+## How to add a 'Book Now' button to Facebook

+Here's a guide to help you [add a 'Book Now' button to your Facebook page])https://www.facebook.com/help/977869848936797?helpref=related).

+For the URL, you can either direct customers to the Reservations page on your own website or to your [Collins Booking URL](http://developers.designmynight.com/collins/booking-url/#booking-url-for-a-specific-venue).

+Please note that you will never be charged for covers booked this way (the source will count as your own website).

 ## Multiple venues on a single form

 You can take bookings for several venues on a single form by modifying the URL of the script tag above so that `venue_id` contains a comma-separated list of venue IDs.
 You can also choose this option when generating your form code in Collins.